 At the heart of Pennyhooks is a 100 acre organic grass land farm.
 It has been owned by the Otter Family for over 60 years.
 It has beautiful views and water meadows with orchids, otters, water voles and a wonderful meandering brook.
 There is a herd of about 20 Aberdeen Angus cows plus their calves, as well as a flock of hens, some donkeys, goats and pigs.
 The cows have an important role in the care of the conservation on the farm, as by their carefully managed grazing, the species rich grassland is maintained.

-Conservation & archaeology
+Conservation & Archaeology

 Pennyhooks ancient valley is protected as a county wildlife site and currently by being part of the Natural England Higher Level Stewardship programme.
 Neolithic flints have been found here as well as old field systems and it also has a limestone tufa spring within a reed bed woodland.

 It needs constant care & attention to ensure that the significance of this special farm is maintained & if possible enhanced for the well being of future bio-diversity here.
 The sense of well being & a balanced ecology also often benefits those who spend time here.
 Recent research supports the perception that being outside in a natural environment has positive effects for mental & physical health.
-See the Care Farming UK Website for more information.
+See the Care Farming UK website for further info.

 Pennyhooks Farm Year revolves around care of its cattle and care of its grassland.
 Calves are born throughout the year, suckled on their mothers for 9 months, and sold between 1 and 2 years old either as store cattle or finished cattle.
 We have our own pedigree Angus bull.

-Activities outside on the farm, starting in January, include:
+Activities outside on the farm include:

-- • Muck spreading in February, using contractors & their machines
+- Muck spreading in February, using contractors & their machines.

-- • Harvesting in August/September.
+- Harvesting in August & September.
 We buy our straw locally as our farm is not suitable to make our own; we watch the giant combines all around us with pleasure knowing that corn is coming in safely for another year.
-Our own harvesting is done in our gardens & hedgerows, creating a wealth of tastes to enjoy at our shared Harvest Meal in October, such as blackberries, bullace, crab apples, elderberries & sloes.
+Our own harvesting is done in our hedgerows, creating a wealth of tastes to enjoy at ourHarvest Meal in October, such as blackberries, bullace, crab apples, elderberries & sloes.
 We also harvest & prepare fruit & vegetables from our own gardens to share too, such as runner beans, tomatoes, potatoes, sweet corn, & beetroot.